zspencer/www.zeespencer.com/_posts/2015-08-03-defining-my-dream-job.md

 on [The Apprenticeship Community](https://apprenticeship.community) and [Just Enough Media](https://leanpub.com/u/justenoughmedia).
-We've ramped down our delivery team, and while most have found new homes already; if you're a pairing company looking for junior and/or senior javascript / ruby developers [ping me](mailto:zee@zeespencer.com).
+We've ramped down our delivery team, and while most have found new homes already; if you're a pairing company looking for junior and/or senior Javascript / Ruby developers [ping me](mailto:zee@zeespencer.com).

 This also means I am officially looking for full or part-time work; and do not